 - Applying for published national grants.
-These include CIF funding, Salix funding, maths funding and funding from the British Council; - Applying for local grants from local charities for specific purposes; - Income from donations to Hardenhuish Educational Trust; - Fundraising by the Friends of Hardenhuish, primarily through social events; - Income generation by the letting of premises, the rental of the school bungalow, feed-in tariff payments from the solar panels and income from the catering function.
+These include CIF funding, Salix funding, MEI maths funding, STEM funding and funding from the British Council; - Applying for local grants from local charities for specific purposes; - Income from donations to Hardenhuish Educational Trust; - Fundraising by the Friends of Hardenhuish, primarily through social events; - Income generation by the letting of premises, the rental of the school bungalow, feed-in tariff payments from the solar panels and income from the catering function.